klaferr/Lunar_diurnal_migration/README.md

 (polar == permenantly shadowed regions)

-by: Kris L. Laferriere, ?, Ali M. Bramson
+by: Kris L. Laferriere, Alex Gleason, Ali M. Bramson

 This repository contains the data set used, the model(s), tests, the results, and the graphing code.